electronAccelerator/electronAccelerator.github.io/_posts/2020-8-12-Security.md

 I think this may be a struggle for me as someone starting later than usual, but I have complete faith in my stubbornness.

-I'm going to start off with <a href="https://www.reddit.com/r/CompTIA/comments/i7hx4t/master_list_i_compiled_and_ranked_every_major/"></a>.
+I'm going to start off with <a href="https://www.reddit.com/r/CompTIA/comments/i7hx4t/master_list_i_compiled_and_ranked_every_major/">a reddit post</a>.
 Reddit's a nice place to start (I think?) on gathering resources.
 I usually like going through the comments on posts to see what other people have to say.

 Like in that link above, one of the comments mentions someone named Mike Chappel.
 His website mentions a study group which you can sign up for, so I'll see if it spams you or is actually useful.

-There's also a 8 dollar app at <a href="https://play.google.com/store/apps/details?id=com.learnzapp.securityplus"></a> which comments mentioned also are very helpful for multiple choice.
+There's also a 8 dollar app at the play store called <a href="https://play.google.com/store/apps/details?id=com.learnzapp.securityplus">CompTIA Security+ SY0-501 Prep</a> which comments mentioned also are very helpful for multiple choice.
 To be honest I think that 8 dollars is a lot for an app but as a one time purchase it should be fine, but if there's an app that comes immediately after for the 601 version I'll be kind of upset.